INFORMED DECISIONS

 What happens at the end of the project lifespan?

-Earthrise Energy is responsible for decommissioning projects when they reach the end of their lives, and is required to set aside dedicated funds to cover the costs associated with decommissioning the solar project, removing all equipment and restoring the land to its preexisting operations, when it reaches the end of its operational life.
+Earthrise Energy is responsible for decommissioning the solar project when it reaches the end of its useful life.
+Earthrise Energy is required to set aside dedicated funds to cover the costs associated with decommissioning the solar project, removing all equipment and restoring the land to its preexisting operations, when it reaches the end of its operational life.

 What is the impact of the solar project on my energy bill?